Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Differentiable functions on modules

 \subsection{$A$-continuity}

-The condition (\ref{i:integrals}) can be stated for continuous functions, not necessarily differentiable.
+The condition (\ref{i:integrals}) of Corollary \ref{C:equivalence} can be stated for merely continuous functions.
 For example, when $A=\mathbb{R}$, then it is satisfied by all continuous functions.
 If $B=A$, then it implies the existence of a primitive function, which is $A$-differentiable.
 Moreover, when $A$ is a $\mathbb{C}$-algebra, then every function which satisfies this condition is actually analytic.